 This photograph by an alert citizen—Abhay Azad—is haunting me.
 As soon as I saw this photograph, I rushed to the venue to meet this tree.
 My parents left us without any will and I know how difficult the life ahead is without a will.

-The photograph of this half-cut tree has many meanings for me—vulgar display of power, road to somewhere or nowhere, journey is process, tale of valor and sacrifice, helplessness, transformation, and of course the simplest of all of it; deforestation.
+The photograph of this half-cut tree has many meanings for me—vulgar display of power, the road to somewhere or nowhere, the journey is a process, a tale of valor and sacrifice, helplessness, transformation, and of course the simplest of all of it; deforestation.
 But, I am sure something is about to happen; something is on the way.